AtharvChandratre/RESTful-API-Demo/README.md

 ```
 ## GET Requests

-If you want to run the get requests:
+This is to be done in the browser.
+If you want to run the get requests, go to the following URLs:

 * For complete movies list:
 http://localhost:3000/api/movies/